salonbooking/salonbooking/readme.txt

 = Is it possible to accept online payments? =

 Yes.
 At the moment you can accept payments from PayPal and Stripe.
-Furthermore we provide some guidelines for custom payment gateways support.
+You can buy some of our official add-ons for others payments gateway.

 Do you need a custom payment gateway?
 Please contact us.